camilla-eldridge/Sequence-gazing/README.md

 # Sequence-gazing

-Repo for blog, includes example data for tutorials.
+Repo for sequence-gazing blog, includes example data for tutorials and links to further learning resources and notes.